Dr. Sukran Karaosmanoglu

 Invited Panels & Presentations

-- My brain has too many tabs open: PhD after the Cognitive Systems Master, Ulm University, 2022
+- My brain has too many tabs open: PhD after the Cognitive Systems Master, Ulm University, Germany, 2022